peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

  * <i>divisor</i>: The number to divide by.

  * <i>ctx</i>: An arithmetic context object to control the precision, rounding, and exponent range of the result, but not also of the intermediate integer division.
+If `HasFlags
-If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
-Can be null, in which the precision is unlimited.
+      ` of the context is true, will also store the flags resulting from the peration (the flags are in addition to the pre-existing flags).
+Can be ull, in which the precision is unlimited.

 <b>Return Value:</b>